alexlop29/distributed-rate-limiting-in-express-js/README.md

 - [Design Patterns Explained – Dependency Injection with Code Examples](https://stackify.com/dependency-injection/)
 - [Dependency Injection - Stack Overflow](https://stackoverflow.com/questions/130794/what-is-dependency-injection)

-## 💡 Project Ideas
+## Disclaimer
+The scope of the project is limited to demonstrating how to implement a distributed rate limiting solution in a backend microservice.

+There are several potential areas of improvement to get this demonstration production-ready.

+Suggestions:
+- Add a validation function to the Document controller.
+- Remove the use of the Math.random() function in the Document controller, merely used for demonstration purposes.
+- Remove synchronous functions, such as console.log(), and replace with an ehanced error handling solution, such as Sentry.
-- Demonstrate how to implement advanced security best practices in an express.js application
+- Apply security, performance, and stability best practices in an express.js application.